MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/ssm.md

 ## SSM Automations - Use Cases

-- Reduce costs by automatically start and stop EC2 instances and RDS DB instances
+- Reduce costs by automatically starting and stopping EC2 instances and RDS DB instances
-- Reduce costs by automatically downsize EC2 instances and RDS DB instances
+- Reduce costs by automatically downsizing EC2 instances and RDS DB instances
 - Build a golden AMI (EC2 Image Builder is a better option)
 - SSM Automations is integrated with AWS Config => remediate non-compliant resources